Skip to main content

 Overview

-If a public-facing CTA Search is targeted by automated spam (bots/scripts), it can generate excessive AI requests and consume tokens. ai12z provides controls to mitigate this:
+If a public-facing search-result Search is targeted by automated spam (bots/scripts), it can generate excessive AI requests and consume tokens. ai12z provides controls to mitigate this:

 1. Max Questions per Session - Hard usage cap per session